George V: Prince of Wales

 On 9 November 1901, George was created Prince of Wales and Earl of Chester.
-King Edward wished to prepare his son for his future role as king.
+George's father wished to prepare him for his future role as king.
 In contrast to Edward himself, whom Queen Victoria had deliberately excluded from state affairs, George was given wide access to state documents by his father.
-George in turn allowed his wife access to his papers, as he valued her counsel and she often helped write her husband's speeches.
+George in turn allowed his wife access to his papers, as he valued her counsel and she often helped write his speeches.
 As Prince of Wales, he supported reforms in naval training, including cadets being enrolled at the ages of twelve and thirteen, and receiving the same education, whatever their class and eventual assignments.
 The reforms were implemented by the then Second (later First) Sea Lord, Sir John Fisher.

 From November 1905 to March 1906, George and May toured British India, where he was disgusted by racial discrimination and campaigned for greater involvement of Indians in the government of the country.
-The tour was almost immediately followed by a trip to Spain for the wedding of King Alfonso XIII to Victoria Eugenie of Battenberg, a first cousin of George, at which the bride and groom narrowly avoided assassination.
+The tour was almost immediately followed by a trip to Spain for the wedding of King Alfonso XIII to George's cousin Victoria Eugenie of Battenberg, at which the bride and groom narrowly avoided assassination when the driver of their coach and more than a dozen spectators were killed by a bomb thrown by an anarchist, Mateu Morral.
 A week after returning to Britain, George and May travelled to Norway for the coronation of King Haakon VII, George's cousin and brother-in-law, and Queen Maud, George's sister.